latestchatty/shackstats/readme.md

 # Data files

 These files are generated daily and available at `https://shackstats.com/data/`.
+A full file listing is available in [`files.csv`](https://shackstats.com/data/files.csv).

 ## `files.csv`
 1. `filename` (PK)